Circuit Design Tool in TINA

 The simplest way of circuit design with TINA is to check the circuit responses by simulation and modify circuit parameters so that the network produces the target output values.
 Beyond that, TINA also provides several tools for direct circuit design.

 TINA’s Circuit Design Tool works with the design equations of your circuit to ensure that the specified inputs result in the specified output response.
 The tool requires of you a statement of inputs and outputs and the relationships among the component values.
 The tool offers you a solution engine that you can use to solve repetitively and accurately for various scenarios.
-The calculated component values are automatically set in place in the companion TINA schematic and you can check the result by simulation.
+The calculated component values are automatically set in place in the TINA schematic and you can check the result by simulation.

 As an example, this tool can calculate feedback or other resistor and capacitor values of an amplifier in order to achieve a certain gain and bandwidth, and it can calculate component parameters of power supply circuits to meet output voltage and ripple requirements.